nyomanb/lr_plugin_computer_vision_tagging/project_plan.md

 Please note there are not any dates listed here.
 The developers have day jobs and will **NOT** commit to deadlines.
 Don't ask.

-# Phase 4.5 - Fixes
-- [ ] Add export option to use unique naming for sidecar files (iso date + HHMMSS) -- default to false
-- [ ] Option to be able to set megapixels = 0 which means sending the full resolution image to services

-# Phase 5
+# Phase 5 - Fix
-- [ ] Verify jpeg mini output support
-- [ ] Concept of log levels and only showing selected level or higher in the log
-- [ ] Option to strip ALL metadata (beyond normal metadata section in export dialog)
+- [ ] Fixup Clarifai API to properly handle 401 status responses properly
 - [ ] API keys stored as passwords (LR SDK has password management utils)

-# Phase Future (Microsoft Computer Vision)
-- [ ] Base implementation

-# Phase Future (Google Vision)
-- [ ] Base implementation
-- [ ] Allow selecting detections (Google Vision)

-# Bug Fixes / Cleanup
 - [ ] Clarifai usage dialog have better field naming/titles

+# Phase 6 - Feature
+- [ ] Concept of log levels and corresponding preference
+- [ ] Update preference to be just "Logging", not "Debug" -- rename preference variable name accordingly
+- [ ] Export option to strip ALL metadata (beyond normal metadata section in export dialog)

+# Phase 7 - Feature
+- [ ] Export option to be able to set megapixels = 0 which means sending the full resolution image to services
+- [ ] Ability to sort tags alphabetically or by probability
+- [ ] Preference to auto apply tags with a given minimum p value (disables tagging pop up)
+- [ ] Preference to use unique naming for sidecar files (iso date + HHMMSS) -- default to false

+# Phase 8 - Feature/Fix
+- [ ] Verify jpeg mini output support
+- [ ] Progress indicator showing status of applying tags to images (increment on image)
 - [ ] Ensure all strings are localized

 # Phase Future (enhancements / features)
+- [ ] Base implementation of Microsoft computer vision
+- [ ] Base implementation of Google vision
-- [ ] Option to auto apply tags with a given minimum p value (disables tagging pop up)
+- [ ] Option to show service(s) that a tag was suggested by
 - [ ] Option to only send to selected services
 - [ ] Option to submit selected tags back to upstream service to help with their training
-- [ ] Show which service(s) a tag came through on
 - [ ] Allow resizing of the tagging dialog
-- [ ] Progress Indicators
- - [ ] Upload status
- - [ ] Response processing status
- - [ ] Service sends (on service 1 of 2 for example)
- - [ ] Status of saving keywords
- - [ ] Saving sidecar files
- - [ ] Any other operations that make sense

 # Completed Phases
 This section is basically the changelog in reverse chronological order